MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-messages.md

 1. Select the message to open it.

-2. Select the **Copy link to clipboard** (link) icon.
+2. Select the **Copy link to Clipboard** (link) icon.

-3. Allow the webpage to access your clipboard.
-A direct link is copied to your clipboard.
+3. Allow the webpage to access your Clipboard.
+A direct link is copied to your Clipboard.

 4. Use Ctrl+V or right-click and select **Paste** to insert the link.